Spherically symmetric black hole spacetimes on hyperboloidal slices: Stable stationary initial data for given gauge conditions

 The expression from $\chi$ comes from imposing conformal flatness on the right equation in \eref{relsconfX}.
 The $\alpha$ has been isolated from \eref{relsconfa}.
 The reason for choosing to substitute $\alpha$ instead of $\beta$ is that the latter, as can be seen in \fref{betasolved}, changes sign over the compactified domain (the shift $\beta^r$ is positive at the horizon and negative at \scrip) and thus cannot be easily substituted.
 After the substitutions, the left equation in \eref{relsconfX} reads

 The sign providing the RHS that coincides with CMC's $\aconf'$ from \fref{omegas} for substituted CMC data is chosen (the minus one, in this case).
-The resulting equation from \eref{adotsolve} is much longer and has not been included here for readability.
+The resulting equation from \eref{adotsolve} is much longer and has been included in \aref{eqap} as \eref{eqlong}.
 Both equations are formally diverging at the trumpet and at \scrip.
 The ellipticity of the coupled system of equations has not been studied.
 For convenience, the system is solved for

 instead of $\beta$, as the former vanishes at \scrip (see inset in \fref{betasolved}).
 The explicit form of the conformal factor \eref{ein:omega} is also substituted.

 Using Taylor expansions in the radial coordinate around the trumpet is not suitable, as $\alpha$ may not necessarily be proportional to an integer power of the radial coordinate \cite{Bruegmann:2009hof,Baumgarte:2022auj}.
 The integration will thus start from \scrip{} towards the trumpet, motivating the change of coordinate $x=1-r$.
 Guesses for the initial values of $\delta\beta$ and $\bar\omega$ at \scrip{} ($x=0$) required to start the shoot-and-match integration from there are obtained by Taylor-expanding the equations around \scrip{} up to first order.
 The values of the variables and their first derivatives at future null infinity,